Defining Differences in Caregiving

 CaringBridge

-CaringBridge SiteFamily and friends want to be updated on surgery, progress, or how to help.
+Go to CaringBridge WebsiteFamily and friends want to be updated on surgery, progress, or how to help.
 Instead of texting, emailing and calling a long list of family and friends, create a free CaringBridge site.

 Tara has done it both ways texting/calling individuals and using CaringBridge.
 She highly recommends using CaringBridge to update everyone.
 It's saves a lot of time and reduces your stress level.